CynthiaYLiu/DSnP-FRAIG/README.md

-# [2017 fall] Data Structure and Programming Final
+# [2017 Fall] Data Structure and Programming Final
 ### FRAIG (Functionally Reduced And-Inverter Graph)

 Designed and implemented algorithm to reduce gate counts of circuits with functional equivalence.</br>